Skip to main content

 Refine the Structure

-Tweak headings, lists, and spacing until the right-hand preview looks crystal-clear
+Tweak headings, lists, and spacing until the preview looks crystal-clear.
+You can also use external tools like Markdown Live Preview if you prefer

 4